Chinese syzygies by insertions: Chinese syzygies by insertions

-Note that in the boundary of the generating $3$-cell $\Xr_{u,v,t}$ some $\gamma_{-,-}$ can be identity $2$-cells.
-However, following construction given in the proof of Proposition~\ref{P:InequalitiesLengthReductions}, if the source (resp. target) of $\Xr_{u,v,t}$ is of length $5$, then its target (resp. source) is of length at most $4$.
+Note that some $2$-cells~$\gamma_{-,-}$ in the boundary of the generating syzygy $\Xr_{u,v,t}$ can be identity.
+However, following construction given in the proof of Proposition~\ref{P:InequalitiesLengthReductions}, if the source (resp. target) of~$\Xr_{u,v,t}$ is of length $5$, then its target (resp. source) is of length at most $4$.